 The applicant report should be submitted by August 1 in order for us to complete our review in time for the next legislative session.
 If needed, the applicant may request a meeting with our staff to receive clarification about expectations for the applicant report and specifics of the particular proposal.

 A concise, narrative format is encouraged.
-In order for us to conduct a quality review of the proposal, the applicant report needs to demonstrate that the proposal meets the sunrise standards and provide other information related to both the statutory criteria and issues raised by us in correspondence with the applicant.
-See the factors the applicant group needs to include in their report.
+In order for us to conduct a quality review of the proposal, the applicant report needs to demonstrate that the proposal meets the sunrise standards and provide other information related to both the statutory criteria and issues raised by us in correspondence with the applicant. .

 We'll endeavor to review each proposal following the timeline detailed in these guidelines.
 However, any deviation, including those caused by the applicant or us, doesn't invalidate the process.

 We'll give the applicant follow-up questions and comments within 14 days after receipt of the applicant report.
 The applicant will be given 14 days to respond to any written questions or concerns raised about the applicant report.